 2. Get More Visual with Your Travel Guides

-Yes, enticing copy is obviously needed to endorse your specific region’s many attractions, but bold imagery really helps get the job done.
+Yes, enticing copy is obviously needed to endorse your specific region’s many attractions, but bold imagery in travel guides really helps get the job done.

 3. Understand Your City’s Transportation Type